Preparing for the EU Exit

 The decision was taken to leave the European Union (EU) on 23 June 2016, with 57.2% of voters in South Somerset voting to leave.

-On this page you will find information on the steps we will be taking to prepare for our exit, as well as guidance on steps you can make ahead of the proposed exit day, 29 March 2019.
+On this page you will find information on the steps we will be taking to prepare for our exit, as well as guidance on steps you can make ahead of the exit deadline, 31 October 2019.

-As we get more information about whether the UK will secure a deal, extend the transition period or enter into a no-deal scenario, we will continue to adapt our service and planning processes, and update this page in due course.
+As we get more information, we will continue to adapt our service and planning processes and update this page in due course.

 How the Council is preparing